Manuel Margot Player Props: Rays vs. Braves

-The Tampa Bay Rays, including Manuel Margot (.205 on-base percentage in past 10 games, 101 points below season-long percentage), take on starting pitcher Charlie Morton and the Atlanta Braves at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.278 slugging percentage in past 10 games, including zero home run), take on starter Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-1) against the Braves.

 Manuel Margot Game Info & Props vs. the Braves